kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 * **How can an operator determine if the feature is in use by workloads?**

 * Check Service to see if `internalTrafficPolicy` is set to `Local`.
 * A per-node "blackhole" metric will be added to kube-proxy which represent Services that are being intentionally dropped (internalTrafficPolicy=Local and no endpoints).
-The metric will be named `kubeproxy/sync_proxy_rules/blackhole_total` (subject to rename).
+The metric will be named `kubeproxy/sync_proxy_rules_no_endpoints_total` (subject to rename).

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**

-They can check the "blackhole" metric when internalTrafficPolicy=Local and there are no endpoints.
+They can check the `kubeproxy/sync_proxy_rules_no_endpoints_total` metric when internalTrafficPolicy=Local and there are no endpoints.

 * **What are the reasonable SLOs (Service Level Objectives) for the above SLIs?**